STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    * * ``hpx.parcel.address``
      * This property defines the default IP address to be used for the :term:`parcel` layer to listen to.
-This IP address will be used as long as no other values are specified (for instance using the :option:`--hpx:hpx` command line option).
+This IP address will be used as long as no other values are specified (for instance, using the :option:`--hpx:hpx` command line option).
 The expected format is any valid IP address or domain name format that can be resolved into an IP address.
 The default depends on the compile time preprocessor constant ``HPX_INITIAL_IP_ADDRESS``